 1/2 pouch organic beef bone broth

 2 garlic gloves, diced or crushed

-1 Teaspoon of Mustard (I prefer English but any decent dijon or grain will do)
+1 tsp mustard (I prefer English but any decent dijon or grain will do)

 1 tbsp crème fraîche

 ground black pepper

 *splash Madeira wine

 Our beef broth is made using grass-fed organic British beef bones and slow-cooked for 24-hours.
 Made up of 40% bones, this is a deep and rich broth with an umami hit.View product